CloakerSmoker/Relax-Language/docs/docs/how-it-works.md

 ```

 This concept is the same throughout the entire parser, you have an AST node, which has other AST nodes inside of it, which can represent any part of a program.

+Additionally, most AST nodes (that are single lines, like all expressions) also have `Context` properties, which are built using the `Context` of each token the node is mad up of.

 The hard part is actually building the AST.